Ralph Johns

 2. That it is a Jabber Server. iChat to iChat at iChat 3 and above can connect to Jabber Servers and Text Chat to other Jabber Buddies.

-Note: Using any Jabber Name Called an ID) and therefore a Jabber Buddy List in iChat means that some of your Buddies maybe Jabber ones AND using iChat themselves.
+Note: Using any Jabber Name is Called an ID) and therefore a Jabber Buddy List in iChat means that some of your Buddies maybe Jabber ones AND using iChat themselves.
 In this case iChat can A/V chat to those Buddies (iChat to iChat using Jabber IDs) as it involves the A/V Protocols which are separate from the Text chat based ones.

 About the Sections